ychenzju/SHAPE-SAS-Variability/README.md

 Multiple plotting scripts are also provided, which generates the figures in the manuscriots.

 Simulation data are also provided for instant generation of the figures.

+NOTE: Some large files are compressed into the splitted LargeFiles.zip files.
+Please unzip them firstly into the same folder before trying the data analysis scripts.